 When to Upgrade Firmware When system is failure, request by customer GW Instek.
 When the system fails, firmware can requested by GW Instek customers.
-Upgrade Requirement Firmware file Supplied by GW Instek Flash drive USB2.0/USB3.0,FAT file system Operation Turn off the PPH-1503D Press and hold the Enter key and then turn on the device at the same time.
-Insert the flash drive within 10 seconds.
+Upgrade Requirement Firmware file Supplied by GW Instek Flash drive USB2.0/USB3.0,FAT file system Operation • Turn off the PPH-1503D/1506D/1510D • Press and hold the Enter key and then turn on the device at the same time. system will the The Tab/ Lock will light up in screen turns bla Insert the flash drive within 10 seconds.
 The system will then be upgraded automatically.
 The Tab/ Lock, Rear and Output indicators will light up in sequence.
 Once the LCD screen turns black, the system reboots and completes the system upgrade procedure.